LifeWay/CloudGenesis-StacksRepo/README.md

 quite a headache when practicing GitOps for Cloudformation as you MUST be able to pass the secret paramater in source somehow, otherwise you would have to revert back to launching the stack by hand.

-GitFormation handles this issue by using SSM directly.
-What GitFormation does is you grant GitFormation itself access to read secrets stored at a given SSM path prefix (e.g. `/gitformation/secrets/`).
-GitFormation when it sees in the stack yaml a paramter by the type of `SSM` uses the value field as the key to look up in SSM.
-GitFormation then reads your secret and passes the value of that secret to your stack parameter.
+CloudGenesis handles this issue by using SSM directly.
+What CloudGenesis does is you grant CloudGenesis itself access to read secrets stored at a given SSM path prefix (e.g. `/cloudgenesis/secrets/`).
+CloudGenesis when it sees in the stack yaml a paramter by the type of `SSM` uses the value field as the key to look up in SSM.
+CloudGenesis then reads your secret and passes the value of that secret to your stack parameter.

 *WARNING* Because this is not a native CloudFormation feature, that means that the value of your secret gets passed to